Adobe Lightroom Vs Photoshop is a long-standing debate in the photographic world. One of the biggest philosophical questions to date.

 Photoshop has been the standard for photographic manipulation for decades.
-Lightroom has been with us for just over a decade.
+Lightroom has been with us for a little over a decade.

-Lightroom is more for local adjustments, with Photoshop better suited to very detailed and complicated editing.
+Lightroom is more for local adjustments.
+And Photoshop is better suited to very detailed and complicated editing.

 But let’s move past the negative points.
 Adobe Photoshop and Lightroom are two of the greatest programs you can use as a photographer.

 At first glance, they both seem like they cover the same base of image editing.
-The truth is that although their intention is to adjust your photographs, they do so in very different ways.
+Although they both are helpful to adjust your photos, they do so in very different ways.

 Photoshop is a digital darkroom.
 A plethora of detailed adjustments and alterations to all kinds of images.

 It is the gold standard for all photographers, amateur or pro, around the globe.
 Due to the inclusion and adaption of Adobe Bridge and Adobe Camera Raw, it has become bigger than ever.

 If you captured your scene in raw, the first area of Photoshop you will come across is the Camera Raw pop-up.